 - Adventure clothes such as hiking footwear and active clothes are great.

-- Bring your any essential toiletries or medications you may need.
+- Bring any essential toiletries or medications you may need.

 - Shower sandals are always handy to have to protect your feet.

-- Dark shades of blue attract the dreaded tsetse fly, which is found throughout pockets of Africa.
+- Dark shades of blue attract the dreaded tsetse fly, found throughout pockets of Africa.
 So it’s best to try and avoid this color.

 - Africa has some tremendous diving and reefs, but we suggest you pack reef-safe sunscreen to help preserve the reefs.

-- Most of Africa dresses conservatively so it’s best to dress sensibly and leave the booty shorts at homes.
+- Most of Africa dresses conservatively, so it’s best to dress sensibly and leave the booty shorts at home.

 - Be sure to note what time of year you are traveling to Africa.
 The rainy season in Southern Africa varies greatly from the rainy season in Eastern Africa.
 If you are traveling during the rainy season a rain jacket is essential.